arduino/arduino-tools-mpy/README.md

 The framework's boot.py only requires two lines for the following operations:

-- import the minimum required parts of arduino_tools (common) from the board's FileSystem (preferrably installed as a module in /lib/arduino_tools)
+- import the minimum required parts of arduino_apps (common) from the board's FileSystem (preferrably installed as a module in /lib/arduino_apps)
 - call a method to enter the default app's path and apply some temporary settings to configure the running environment (search paths and launch configuration changes) which will be reset at the next start.

 If no default app is set, it will fall back to the `main.py` in the board's root if present.